Culture Shock: On Arrival in New Mexico

 But t

-raveling - is hard work.
+raveling full time can be hard work.

 Vietnamese fishing nets in the Mekong Delta.